JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  4.0
 ```

-Or as in the next example, we can use broadcasting in combination with the pipe operator to apply a different function to each element of the given vector
+Or as in the next example, we can use broadcasting in combination with the pipe operator to apply a different function to each element of the given vector.

 ```jldoctest
 julia> ["a", "list", "of", "strings"] .|> [uppercase, reverse, titlecase, length]